...

 Get the top search terms of the current week

 Let's start slow with some simple tables.
 Let's get the top search terms from the current week and show the difference to the previous week.
-We also add some colors based on the changes using TailwindCSS (opens new window) classes.
+We also add some colors based on the changes using TailwindCSS classes.
 However, this is not necessary for the sole analysis of the data.
 It just makes the following tables prettier.

 # Get current Top 10 with previous